-3. Syllabus aims and objective.
+3. Syllabus aims and objective And Regulation of the Company of th

 3.1 Introduction and aims

 An Art and Design course should encourage personal expression, imagination, sensitivity, conceptual thinking, powers of observation, an analytical ability and practical attitudes.
 It should lead to greater understanding of the role of the visual arts in the history of civilisations and widen cultural horizons and enrich the individual.
 In addition, it should combine a breadth and depth of study so that it may accommodate a wide range of abilities and individual resources.